janpfeifer/goshot/README.md

 * **macOS (Darwin)** support: I don't have access to a Mac to develop the parts not supported by [Fyne](https://github.com/fyne-io/fyne).

-* Add a **delayed time screenshot**: for those cases where one wants to screenshot things like an opened menu.

 * Needs **better icons** and design -- I'm terrible at those :(

 * Implement scrollbars on the side of the image editor: the native [Fyne](https://github.com/fyne-io/fyne) won't work.